jedevc/afnom-missing-semester/index.md

 - [Italian](https://missing-semester-it.github.io/)
 - [Persian](https://missing-semester-fa.github.io/)

 Note: these are external links to community translations.
 We have not vetted them.

 Have you created a translation of the course notes from this class?
 Submit a [pull request](https://github.com/missing-semester/missing-semester/pulls) so we can add it to the list!

-## Acknowledgements
+## MIT Acknowledgements

 We thank Elaine Mello, Jim Cain, and [MIT Open Learning](https://openlearning.mit.edu/) for making it possible for us to record lecture videos; Anthony Zolnik and [MIT AeroAstro](https://aeroastro.mit.edu/) for A/V equipment; and Brandi Adams and [MIT EECS](https://www.eecs.mit.edu/) for supporting this class.

 ---